Note: Currently, Indiepolis has two different styles, white (new) and black (old).

 For details, please read Terms of Service.

 Personal messages are private messages and system messages sent to your account by other users.
-You can read them in News.
+You can read them in your Message Box.

 Private messages are blue-coded and can be replied.